DorresteinLaboratory/supplementary-GlobalEuphorbiaStudy/3DMolecularCartography/README.md

-The folder called **3DMolecularCartography** contains R scripts and data files used for analyses associated with the 3D mass spectral molecular cartography.
-For more details see `3DMolecularCartography/README`.
+This folder contains R scripts and data files used for analyses associated with the 3D mass spectral molecular cartography.

 # Files